 Managing Package Deliveries During the Holiday Season

-According to the U.S. Department of Commerce, “e-commerce sales grew more than 30% between the first and second quarter of 2020.”
-Now that the holiday season is upon us, the increased online shopping phenomenon will only increase due to the amount of gift shopping that will occur for a resident’s family and friends.
-Packages will be coming in at an astonishing rate, with piles of them coming to the concierge desk for drop-off.
+eMarketer forecasts that when it comes to holiday shopping U.S. retail ecommerce sales with climb 14.4% over last year, accounting for 18.4% of total retail sales.
+That means packages will be coming in at an astonishing rate, with piles of them coming to the concierge desk.
 This produces a high amount of pressure on the concierge because they need to manage different packages for quick and easy pick-up while continuing to conduct all other tasks responsibly.

-2. COVID-19 continues to be a risk factor.There has been a continuous risk factor throughout 2020 because of COVID-19, but this increases immensely with the holiday season.
+While things have improved since last year, COVID-19 continues to be a risk factor, and this increases immensely with the holiday season.
 This is because delivery interactions don't start with the pick-up of packages from residents.
-Many package carriers will be coming into the building every day, which involves different interactions with deliverers and contact with cardboard surfaces.
+Many package carriers will be coming into the building every day, which involves an increased number of interactions with several different people.

 Here’s a look at how FirstService Residential is taking the necessary precautions throughout the holidays to keep concierge, residents, and property manager safe.